mvanbraeckel/CarRental-PostfixExEval_2520A2/readme.txt

+# CarRental-PostfixExEval_2520A2
+Data Structures course A2 - 2 programs: (1) Car rental place management system (2) Simple postfix expression evaluator using a stack

+*Do not use code from this or copy any aspects without explicit permission from creator*

-CIS*2520: Data Structures - Assignment #2
+(Data Structures course Assignment #2)

 NOTE: assumed submission should be in a ".tar" file like last time for Assignment 1